 Cinematography.

-Dragon was much more conventional than Graveyard of Honor, although there were still occasional scenes where a stationary camera was used.
+The cinematography in Dragon was much more conventional than Graveyard of Honor, although there were still occasional scenes where a stationary camera was used.
 It turns out that, after talking to a friend of mine who majored in film study, that the stationary camera style was pioneered by Ozu Yasujiro, and is more common in Japanese cinema than Western cinema.

 The Final Verdict.